Tigran Sargsyan: Accusations by "the failed deadbeat"

 Since 2016 public statements were made by Ashot Grigoryan, head of "EU-ASIA Business Finance Centre" firm (registered in Slovakia), against Tigran Sargsyan, accusing him of stealing $300 mln from Nairit Plant.
 He claimed readiness to invest huge sums in Nairit, but faces obstacles by acting government.
 In response to the statements, Tigran Sargsyan filed a lawsuit against Grigoryan and a number of news agencies, demanding a refutation.

 In August 2018 Ashot Grigoryan signed Memorandum of understanding with Artsvik Minasyan, then minister of Economy of Armenia, ahead of promised investments.

 In October 2018 24news.am news agency published journalist investigation, revealing fact that companies belonging to Grigoryan, including the "EU-ASIA Business Finance Centre", had no turnover the years prior to that, and banking accounts were empty.
 Companies were registered using fictive locations in Slovakia.
 Ashot Grigoryan had a 50 thousand Euro outstanding dept to the Slovakia government.
 Also a fact was revealed that Ashot Grigoryan claimed to have a scientific "Doktor nauk" degree and was a professor at Yerevan State University.
-While the University officially refuted he was teaching there.
+While the university officially refuted he was teaching there.
 Also, the fact of the scientific degree was refuted.
 Grigoryan appeared to use stickers on his car, commonly used by diplomatic mission reps, while not being a diplomat.
 Following the publication, Grigoryan filled lawsuits against the news agency, against Armenia Ministry of Foreign Affairs and Tigran Seyranyan, then ambassador of Armenia to the Czech Republic and Slovakia.

-On 15 April 2019, Varag Siseryan, head of staff of the deputy Prime-Minister of Armenia, who held talks with Ashot Grigoryan prior to that, declared that sadly Grigoryan is just "a failed deadbeat", presenting details of manipulations and causes of the impossibility of any investments by that person.
+On 15 April 2019, Varag Siseryan, head of staff of the deputy Prime-Minister of Armenia, who held talks with Ashot Grigoryan prior to that, declared that Grigoryan is just "a failed deadbeat", presenting details of manipulations and causes of the impossibility of any investments by that person.

 On 14 May 2019, after two years of litigation, the General Court satisfied the lawsuit of Tigran Sargsyan and ordered Ashot Grigoryan to publish a refutation of the false charges, as well as pay 1 million dram fine.
 The court also ordered news agencies once publishing Grigoryan's statements, to publish the refutation.

 Tigran Sargsyan also filed a second lawsuit against Ashot Grigoryan.
 On 22 February 2022, the court issued a verdict obliging Grigoryan to deny his statements related to the "Nairit" factory, and also found that the information given by Ashot Grigoryan about placing money on Tigran Sargsyan's offshore companies and engaging in money laundering are untrue.